Omnipotence paradox: Paradox is meaningless: the question is sophistry

 The act of killing oneself is not applicable to an omnipotent being, since, despite that such an act does involve some power, it also involves a lack of power: the human person who can kill himself is already not indestructible, and, in fact, every agent constituting his environment is more powerful in some ways than himself.
 In other words, all non-omnipotent agents are concretely synthetic: constructed as contingencies of other, smaller, agents, meaning that they, unlike an omnipotent agent, logically can exist not only in multiple instantiation (by being constructed out of the more basic agents they are made of), but are each bound to a different location in space contra transcendent omnipresence.

+George I. Mavrodes responded to this paradox by arguing that the question is self-contradictory.
+He wrote:"On the assumption that God is omnipotent, the phrase "a stone too heavy for God to lift" becomes self-contradictory.
+For it becomes "a stone which cannot be lifted by Him whose power is sufficient for lifting anything."...